 Founded in 1964, Willdan provides professional consulting and technical services to utilities, public agencies and private industry throughout the United States.
 Willdan’s service offerings span a broad set of complementary disciplines that include energy efficiency and sustainability, engineering and planning, financial and economic consulting, and national preparedness.
 Willdan provides integrated technical solutions to extend the reach and resources of its clients, and provides all services through its subsidiaries specialized in each segment.

-Willdan has approximately 700 employees and annual revenue in excess of $135 million.
+Willdan has more than 800 employees and annual revenue in excess of $200 million.

 Willdan benefits from long standing, well-established relationships with local and state government agencies, investor-owned and municipal utilities, and commercial and industrial firms throughout the United States.
 Headquartered in Anaheim, California, Willdan operates from offices in more than a dozen states across the US.